Tathra Wharf

 Heritage-listed Tathra Wharf was built in the 1860s, but it remains an important part of the Sapphire Coast community and a hub for activities among gourmands and outdoor enthusiasts – and those who like to explore with their head below water.

-Out to sea, Montague Island is a mecca for fur seals and fairy penguins.
+Out to sea, Montague Island to the north is a mecca for fur seals and fairy penguins.
 And many of them make their way towards the shore to play around the wharf.
-Further offshore, whales are a common sight on their annual migration to and from Antarctica (August to November).
-Prepare for some dazzling marine displays.
+During the spring months, whales are a common sight on their annual migration to and from Antarctica (August to November).
+Prepare for some dazzling marine displays, sometimes right up close as humpback and southern right whales shelter in the calm waters of the bay.

 Actively welcomes people with access needs.